vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 while also continuing to shift my daily cycle to earlier (or at least maintain the hard-won gains shifting it to earlier over the past few days).

+## 2026-04-29: skipped all exercises

+On Wednesday 2026-04-29, I skipped all exercises.
+This was in order to fit in two cyclic personal chores with long time block commitment, including a Trader Joe's trip around the time of my normal exercise slot.